stonerlab/Stoner-PythonCode/README.rst

 Stable Versions
 ---------------

+New Features in 0.10 include:

+    *   Refactor Stoner.Core.DataFile to move functionality to mixin classes
+    *   Start implementing PEP484 Type hinting
+    *   Support pathlib for paths
+    *   Switch from Tk based dialogs to Qt5 ones
+    *   Refactoring the **baseFolder** class so that sub-groups are stored in an attribute that is an instance of a custom dictionary with methods to prune and filter in the virtual tree of sub-folders.
+    *   Refactoring of the **ImageArray** and **ImageFile** so that binding of external functions as methods is done at class definition time rather than at runtime with overly complex __getattr__ methods.
+The longer term goal is to depricate the use of ImageArray in favour of just using ImageFile.
+    *   Introduce interactive selection of boxes, lines and mask regions for interactive Matplotlib backends.
+    *   Fix some long standing bugs which could lead to shared metadata dictionaries and race conditions

 Online documentation for all versions can be found on the ReadTheDocs pages `online documentation`_

-Version 0.9 is the current stable version.
+Version 0.9 is the old stable version.
 This is the last version to support Python 2 and 3<3.6.
 Features of this release are:

     *   Refactoring of the package into a more granual core, plot, formats, folders packages with submodules
     *   Overhaul of the documentation and user guide